Team

 Junior-Professorin Dr. rer. nat.
 Katharina-Sophie Isleif

 Katharina is a physicist and junior professor of metrology at HSU.
-In her research group she investigates optical laser interferometers and sensors for measuring gravitational waves, seismic waves and much more.
-The goal is to find smart and compact interferometer solutions for various applications.
+In her research group she investigates optical laser interferometers and sensors for measuring gravitational waves, seismic waves and dark matter such as axion-like particles.
+The goal is to find smart and compact interferometer solutions for various applications and make them available also for industry.
 For this, they are researching and developing alternative interferometer techniques, such as digital interferometry.
 You can find her different research projects here.

 Holstenhofweg 85, 22043 Hamburg